 Dr. Moriarity married Claire Antionette Robert, on the 23rd of April 1930 in Toronto.
 Her brother, Father Bertrand Robert presided over the Nuptial Mass.
 Mrs. Moriarity was a nurse.
 She was born in Chatham on the 12th of August, 1900.
 She was the 3rd of 6 children born to Alfred Alexis Robert and the former Delvina ‘Ida’ Beauregard.
 Her father was a merchant and she grew up on Wellington Street in Chatham.
 Her siblings were Terrance Joseph Robert, Bertrand Francis Robert, Beatrice Louise Robert and twin sisters Mary Angelina Robert and Frances Ursula Robert.

 Dr. and Mrs. Moriarity did not have any children.

 Dr. Moriarity sat on the Chatham Board of Health and he was the Chairman for 12 years.
 He was a member of St. Joseph’s Church.
+In 1934 Dr. Moriarity was President of the Kent County Medical Society.

-In 1946 Dr. Moriarity suffered a heart attack.
-He recovered but cut back his practice considerably.
-In December of 1951, he and his wife went to their home in Fort Lauderdale, Florida.
-Dr. Moriarity died on the evening of March 24th, 1952 in Florida.
-He was buried at a cemetery in Fort Lauderdale.
+In December of 1951, Dr. Moriarity and his wife went to their home in Fort Lauderdale, Florida.
+He died at the Miami Beach Heart Clinic on the evening of March 24th, 1952.
+Dr. Moriarity was buried at a cemetery in Fort Lauderdale.

 *Dr. Frederick Irwin Reid also appears on the Chatham-Kent Physician Tribute website.